vfosterm-ssh/privx-api-example/README.md

 Paste it into cert.pem

 #### Usage:
-Fill in the required information into the global variables at the top of the script, into either of the 2 authentication methods then run the script.
+Fill in the required information into the *.env-example* file and rename it to *.env*.
+When using user credentials only privx username and privx password is required, when using API client fill everything except Privx username and password is required.
-The script will output a list of roles, users, hosts, and the license, as long as the provided credentials have the privileges to do so.
+At runtime the script will output a list of roles, users, hosts, and the license, as long as the provided credentials have the privileges to do so.